 Elijah continues the discussion about ethical perspectives for decision making.
 He explains rule utilitarianism and raises many interesting questions for you to ponder.
 After completing this section, you will be equipped with the skills to compare moral theories that can be used to justify decisions in both personal and professional life.

 6. Ethical Perspectives | Part III

 Elijah provides a review of the theories previously presented and introduces deolontogical monism.
 This theory, developed by Immanuel Kant, is in opposition to the utilitarianism theories you have learned about.
 Elijah raises various philosophical questions to provoke deep thought about solving moral dilemmas and uses examples of medically assisted suicide and recreational use of cannabis to examine this theory.

 Elijah builds on Kant’s theory of deolontological monism and explains its strengths and weaknesses.
 You will also learn about natural law moral theory which is associated with philosopher and theologian Thomas Aquinas.
 Elijah also discusses virtues, goodness, and rightness.

 8. Ethical Perspectives | Part V

 Elijah continues on the topic of virtues.
-This leads into a discussion about the ethics of care, which is especially relevant to healthcare.
-You will learn about the facets of this body of thought which includes moral attention, sympathetic understanding, relationship awareness, accommodation, and response.
+This leads to a discussion about the ethics of care, which is especially relevant to healthcare.
+You will learn about the facets of this body of thought which include moral attention, sympathetic understanding, relationship awareness, accommodation, and response.
 Elijah then presents, the questions of moral relativism, tying in concepts from earlier in the lecture.
 Rest assured, don’t feel that you need to completely align yourself with any of the theories presented here.
-You can combine these theories with your own moral intuition to strengthen your ethical decision making skills.
+You can combine these theories with your own moral intuition to strengthen your ethical decision-making skills.